lkjx19812006/xmaster/README.en.md

 # screen-recording-master

 #### Description
-use c/c++ achieve screen record master.base on XEngine Development for screen record software.can be record screen,record sound and package to Specify in format if you want to record system sound.you can download https://github.com/rdp/screen-capture-recorder-to-video-windows-free/releases and install your system
+use c/c++ achieve screen record master.base on XEngine Development for screen record software.can be record screen,record sound and package to Specify in format,and can be push desktop to stream server
+if you want to record system sound.you can download https://github.com/rdp/screen-capture-recorder-to-video-windows-free/releases and install your system

 #### Software Architecture